mqsalam/final-exercise/README.md

 `$ sudo usermod -aG docker ec2-user`

-...and reconnect to your instance for the change to take effect.
+...and reconnect to your instance for the change to take effect:

 ```
 $ exit
 $ ssh -i /path/to/key.pem username@your.instance.ip
 ```

-Start the docker service.
+Start the docker service:

 `$ sudo service docker start`